©Photo by iStock: shirosuna-m

 How do I change my name?

 Japanese courts do not have the authority to change the names of any non-Japanese citizens.
-Therefore two foreign nationals getting married in Japan do not have to change their names so long as they reside in Japan.
-That being said, if they do wish to, it will require consulting with the relevant embassy/consulate and following their name change procedures, then taking the changed documentation to your nearest Japanese immigration office in order to update your residence card/visa status.
+Therefore, when two foreign nationals get married in Japan, they do not have to change their names as long as they reside there.
+That being said, consulting with the relevant embassy/consulate and following their name change procedures will be required if they do wish to.
+You’ll also need to take the changed documentation to your nearest Japanese immigration office in order to update your residence card/visa status.

-Unfortunately in Japan, civil law requires Japanese couples to share the same last name.
-Although either the husband’s or wife’s name can be chosen to be the shared name, at this point in time, more than 95 percent of couples take the husband’s last name.
+Unfortunately, in Japan, civil law requires Japanese couples to share the same last name.
+Although either the husband’s or wife’s name can be chosen as the shared name, at this point in time, more than 95 percent of couples take the husband’s last name.
 For Japanese people marrying foreign nationals, however, their name can remain the same as prior to marriage.

-If you intend to change your name, alongside any changes to your visa status, you will need to fill out a “Notification of change in name, date of birth, sex, and nationality/region on residence card” form and provide the necessary documentation to your nearest immigration office within two weeks of the marriage.
+Suppose you intend to change your name, alongside any changes to your visa status.
+In that case, you must fill out a “Notification of change in name, date of birth, sex and nationality/region on residence card” form and provide the necessary documentation to your nearest immigration office within two weeks of the marriage.

 What about my visa status?

-Changing your marital status does not automatically mean your status of residence has changed as well.
-If you want to change to a spousal visa/status of residence, you will need to apply for and submit the necessary documents to your nearest immigration office.
-Either way, you will have to update your marital status with Immigration within two weeks of becoming married.
+Changing your marital status does not automatically mean your residence status has also changed.
+If you want to change to a spousal visa/residence status, you must apply for and submit the necessary documents to your nearest immigration office.
+Either way, you must update your marital status with Immigration within two weeks of becoming married.

-Depending on your current visa you may either be able to apply for this change while still living in Japan, or you may need to return to your home country and apply from there.
-The whole process can take anywhere from 1-6 months, depending on the circumstances and country or countries involved (especially if you have dual citizenship).
+Depending on your current visa, you may be able to apply for this change while still living in Japan.
+Or you may need to return to your home country and apply there.
+The whole process can take anywhere from one to six months, depending on the circumstances and country or countries involved (especially if you have dual citizenship).

 As with any visa, if there are any discrepancies or issues with your paperwork, your application may not be approved despite being legally married to your spouse.
 Ideally, you should speak to an immigration lawyer prior to getting married if you have any concerns about your visa status.

-In Japan, in order to prove your relationship with your Japanese spouse is a legitimate one and that you are qualified for a spousal visa you will need to provide a lot of documentation to immigration.
+In Japan, you must provide extensive immigration documentation to prove your relationship with your Japanese spouse is legitimate and that you are qualified for a spousal visa.

 From either partner: